Celebrating 3 years serving Tampa Bay. New customers get $25 off your first detail.

 Engine Room Detailing

 Is your boat showing its age with a dull, faded, or discolored appearance?
 Don’t let engine room take away from your boat’s natural beauty.
-At Sunrise Marine Detailing, we offer two proven approaches to engine room detailing: a Buff and Wax service for light to moderate engine room, and a Full Restoration with wet sanding for boats that need deeper correction.
+At Sunrise Marine Detailing, we offer two proven approaches to engine room detailing: a Buff and Wax service for light to moderate engine room, and a Full Restoration with sanding for boats that need deeper correction.
 Either way, we bring your gel coat back to life.

 Not every boat needs the same treatment.
 That’s why we offer two distinct packages, so you pay for the work your boat actually needs and nothing more.